 5. Pipe the Frosting

-Hold the piping bag vertically about ¼" from the surface of a cupcake.
+To pipe hydrangeas, hold the piping bag vertically about ¼" from the surface of a cupcake.
 Apply pressure and allow the buttercream to billow out of the tip, creating a single, small blossom.
 Release pressure when all the petals of the blossom are touching.
 Repeat and overlap blossoms until the cupcake is covered.

 Photos by Erin Gardner